Sp4c3m4nS/Sp4c3m4nS/README.md

 - ⚙️ I’m currently learning **DoS exploitation in Mobile Systems**

-- ⚙️ Ask me about **Pentesting, Network Security, and any related topic!**
+- ⚙️ Let's talk about **Pentesting, Network Security, and any related topic**, maybe we can do something together!

 - ⚙️ Email me at **marques6@msu.edu**